Jazz Guitar (album)

 Jazz Guitar is the debut album by jazz guitarist Jim Hall, recorded in early 1957 for the Pacific Jazz label.
 It is composed mostly of standards.
-Hall's group for the original recording sessions was a guitar/piano/bass trio, an instrumental combination popularized by Nat King Cole in the 1940s, and subsequently used by the poll-winning guitarist Tal Farlow on two notable albums recorded in 1956 for Norgran and Verve.
+Hall's group for the original recording sessions was a guitar/piano/bass trio, an instrumental combination popularized by Nat King Cole in the 1940s, and previously used by the poll-winning guitarist Tal Farlow on two notable albums recorded in 1956 for Norgran and Verve.

-Release History
+Release history

 Jazz Guitar was released as a mono LP by Pacific Jazz Records in 1957 (PJ-1227) with 10 tracks.
 Hall at the time was a member of the Chico Hamilton Quintet, which was also recording for Pacific Jazz during the mid-1950s.
 Jazz Guitar did not sell enough for Pacific Jazz to record a follow-up LP, and Hall continued to work as a backing musician and session musician for more than a decade.
 He was not given another opportunity to record again under his own name until 1969, when MPS Records released It's Nice to Be With You, though he was a co-leader on several albums released between 1957 and 1966.

 In 1963, during a period when jazz guitar albums by Wes Montgomery and Kenny Burrell were selling well, Pacific Jazz decided to re-release Jazz Guitar, but with significant alterations.
 Most noticeably, the label hired drummer Larry Bunker to overdub drum parts on the album.
 Additionally, half of the tracks were also edited to be shorter, with solo sections featuring pianist Carl Perkins and bassist Red Mitchell removed.
 These edits were made to the master tapes, and no backup copies of the original-length performances were retained by Pacific Jazz Records, with the exception of one title, "Things Ain't What They Used to Be".
 Pacific Jazz released the revised version of Jazz Guitar in stereo (ST-79), with a different track order from the original LP release and without the song "This Is Always".